EDWARD J. SCHAEFER PROFESSOR IN ENGINEERING

 - Tissue Engineering

-Her group’s research is focused on employing engineering fundamentals to study basic questions in stem cell biology and applying these for tissue repair and regeneration.
-Specifically, they study the interactions between stem cells (SCs) and their microenvironments with the long term goal to engineer artificial SC microenvironments capable of guiding vascular differentiation, delivery and regeneration.
+Her group’s research is focused on employing engineering fundamentals to study basic questions in stem cell biology and applying these to tissue repair and regeneration.
+Specifically, they study the interactions between stem cells (SCs) and their microenvironments with the long-term goal of engineering artificial SC microenvironments capable of guiding vascular differentiation, delivery, and regeneration.
 Their research program is based on the integrated and advanced use of tissue engineering system components and is grounded in fundamentals of interfacial science and engineering and SC biology.